Judy will be attending the Breakfast

 Joyce explained how, as VP Finance, she worked with the

-the Chapter are not to make a profit, since the Chapter
+Chapter are not to make a profit, since the Chapter is a

-reasonable reserves is important.
+reserves is important.
 Joyce emphasized how a Chapter

 membership paid for itself by attending just one event.

 Joyce explained that members can help the Chapter grow

 financially by attending events.
 With the advent of online

 options to earn PDUs, attendance has declined.
 When more

-people attend events, it improves the
+people attend events, it improves the financial position of

 There was general consensus that the event was a